Cost of Owning an Old English Sheepdog

-Total cost of owning a Old English Sheepdog: purchase price, food, vet bills, grooming, and insurance.
+Total cost of owning an Old English Sheepdog: purchase price, food, vet bills, grooming, and insurance.
 Annual and lifetime budget for this large breed.

 Purchase/Adoption Cost

-With a typical weight of 60-100 lbs and lifespan of 10-12 yrs, the Old English Sheepdog requires thoughtful care tailored to their specific breed characteristics.
+Expect 60-100 lbs at maturity and roughly 10-12 yrs of life with a Old English Sheepdog; the breed's idiosyncrasies matter, and owners who understand them do materially better.
 Originally bred as a livestock guardian and herding dog, the Old English Sheepdog brings centuries of selective breeding into the modern home.

 Health Predisposition Summary: Old English Sheepdogs show higher-than-average incidence of hip dysplasia, hypothyroidism, cataracts based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.